albirrkarim/laravel-react-starter-kit-pro/README.md

 1. The first solution is use chat gpt, copy the code you have made and ask chat gpt to modify it into best practice. this method you will be open and close chat gpt offer time. (it wasting time)

 2. Using Template and Boilerplate.
 I also use paid template. (ensuring they maintain the dependencies update).
-How about boilerplate? many boilerplate is just opensource repo. that is not well maintenance. outdated dependencies, outdated integration method. etc ...
+How about boilerplate? many boilerplate is just opensource repo. that is not well maintenance. outdated dependencies, outdated integration method. etc.

 #### Finally